binsalim95/binsalim95/README.md

   In my free time, I enjoy Reading, Biking, Powerlifting, Brazilian Jiu Jitsu and binging as much Netflix as I can.

-  I'm currently interested in taking on Freelance Projects, internship work in Data Science/Ml as well as Teaching Programming to all skill levels.
+  I'm currently interested in taking on Freelance Projects, internship work in Data Science/ML as well as Teaching Programming to all skill levels.
 If you'd like to get in touch, feel free to email me at usamab95@gmail.com

-- 📫 How to reach me ...

 <!---
 binsalim95/binsalim95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.